 Hammock underquilts were designed to alleviate these problems by creating a layer of insulation underneath your hammock.
-Since hammock underquilts are strung on the outside of your hammock, you avoid the problems that come with compressing your blanket inside the hammock’s interior.
+Since an underquilt for hammock is strung on the outside of your hammock, you avoid the problems that come with compressing your blanket inside the hammock’s interior.
 With a hammock underquilt, you can reliably use your hammock well into the fall and, in some cases, winter.

 When researching insulation products like hammock underquilts, you’re bound to run into the terms synthetic and down insulation.
 These are the two major forms of insulation in the camping world today and, as with everything else in life, both has their pros and cons.

 We’ll start with the more luxurious option: down insulation.
 All down underquilts use plumage, feathers, or a combination of the two from geese or ducks.
 Manufacturers could technically use any plumage from waterfowl and be considered a down product, but ducks and geese are the most common choices.

 For many years, geese were the preferred choice in down insulated underquilts due to their superior ability to trap heat without adding much weight.
 It’s only recently that companies have begun using duck plumage to bring their manufacturing costs down.
 Duck plumage is more common, but it requires a tad more weight to reach the same degree of heat insulation as geese underquilts.

 The obvious pros associated with down products are that they are lightweight, durable, and easy to compress.
 This makes them ideal for campers who want an underquilt that will easily pack into their travel gear.